 Perhaps we should place a 12-year limit on total service in any hired federal employee.

-Any term limits for elected officials should be preceded by length of duty limits on federal, state, county and city employees, the military exempted.
+Any term limits for elected officials should be preceded by length of duty limits on federal, state, county and city employees,

 Then elected officials could better control the swamp.